codersharma2001/Hashstack_assignment/README.md

-# Hashstack_assignment
-I have completed this assignment by creating a multi signature wallet with minimum 60 percent authorization .
+I have created a multi signature wallet with minimum 60 percent authorization .